-- If you received your Nursing education outside the U.S. (including Canada) or in Puerto Rico, submit a copy of your CGFNS certificate verification letter.
-Contact CGFNS to order your certificate verification letter.
-CGFNS must send the certificate verification letter directly to the Board office.
+- A copy of your CGFNS CES Report if you received your Nursing education outside the U.S. (including Canada) or in Puerto Rico.
+Contact CGFNS to order your CES Report.
+CGFNS must send the CES Reports directly to the Board office.

-- If you received your Nursing education in the U.S. or a U.S. territory other than Puerto Rico, arrange for your school of nursing to send the Board office an official transcript showing the degree you received and the date.
+- An official transcript showing the degree you received and the date if you received your Nursing education in the U.S. or a U.S. territory other than Puerto Rico.
 The school must send the transcript directly to the Board office.
 The Board office cannot approve you to sit for the examination until it receives this final transcript.

-- Your Nursing program must be acceptable to the Board.
+- The nursing program must be acceptable to the Board.
 Section 2.4.1 of the Board’s Rules and Regulations explains the criteria for an acceptable Nursing program, such as 200 hours of clinical experience required for LPN students and at least 400 hours of clinical experience required for RN students.
 If your program is in Delaware, see Approved Delaware Nursing Education & Refresher Programs.

-- If 12 months or more have elapsed since your graduation, you are required to submit a Petition for Permission to Take NCLEX More than One Year After Graduation form.
+- If 12 months or more have elapsed since your graduation, you must submit a Service Request to re-take the exam (after one year after graduation) in DELPROS.

 - If two years (24 months) or more have elapsed since your graduation, you are required to submit evidence of completing an NCLEX review course within the previous six months.
-To be acceptable, the course must include a test(s) and provide either a certificate or letter from the provider as proof of completion.
+To be acceptable, the course must include a test(s) and provide a certificate from the provider as proof of completion.
 (An email or payment receipt from the course provider is not sufficient.)
 Before enrolling, make sure that the course meets these requirements.
-To find a course, we suggest you check with your school of nursing, visit NCSBN Learning Extension at learningext.com or search on the internet.
+To find a course, we suggest you check with your school of nursing, or search the internet.